 Port forwarding achieves by creating an association called a map between a router’s public, wide area network (WAN) internet protocol (IP) address and a private, local area network (LAN) IP address for a device on that private network.

 The mouthful of acronyms is a little confusing, so let’s give ourselves a simpler frame of reference.

 Think of the router for your private network like a switchboard, or, maybe a little more up to today’s speed, an auto-attendant.
 The voice you hear when you call somewhere that gives you options for whom to speak with...

-- “If you know your party’s extension, please enter that extension now.”
+“If you know your party’s extension, please enter it now.”

 ...that’s an auto-attendant.